mwlng/awsdig/README.md

 awsdig is an interactive command line tool for people to dig into AWS resources more easily than using AWS web console.

 ## Prerequisite
-It requires AWS account and AWS CLI credentials to be setup on your computer.
+It requires AWS account, and AWS CLI credentials to be setup on your computer.

-https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html
+Use below link for first time setup or details https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html

 ## Binary downloads